-• Please ensure that wash water completely soaks into the vegetation/ground to alleviate vector concerns and prevent unintentional runoff.
+- Please ensure that wash water completely soaks into the vegetation/ground to alleviate vector concerns and prevent unintentional runoff. - Be careful not to discharge heavy debris, hazardous materials or anything that can clog the sink or toilet and/or cause a sewer back-up.

-A REMEMBER!
+REMEMBER!